FutureScot is delighted to invite you to attend Digital Prison? Positive Futures in association with Positive Prison? Positive Futures.

 The conference will be a platform for those working within the prison and third sector, policy advisors, academics and government officials to discuss the many ways in which digital technology can improve the lives of those affected by imprisonment and the services working with them.

-With contributions from those enaging with the prison sector as educators, employers, digital experts and as previous offenders this conference will explore the opportunities digital technology provides as well as key challenges policy makers face in digitalising the sector.
+With contributions from those engaging with the prison sector as educators, employers, digital experts and as previous offenders this conference will explore the opportunities digital technology provides as well as key challenges policy makers face in digitalising the sector.

 Does digital technology have the power to reduce recidivism, improve wellbeing in prisons and make prisoner management easier?
 Join us to debate and be inspired by the changes digital technology can make.